Screenreader Navigation - [ Skip to Content | Skip to Main Navigation ]

 Attendance Expectations

-Faculty members are expected to work a minimum of 40 hours per week, and therefore scheduled hours do not normally exceed 40 hours per week.
-However, the professional obligation of each faculty member is comprised of both scheduled and non-scheduled activities.
-Normally, time is allowed within the normal workday for research, teaching, or the other activities outlined in the faculty member’s assignment of responsibilities.
+Each faculty member is expected to work the number of hours in the faculty member’s established workweek unless on approved leave.
+However, each faculty member’s professional obligation is comprised of both scheduled and non-scheduled activities.
+Typically, time is allowed within the normal workday for research, teaching, or the other activities outlined in the faculty member’s assignment of responsibilities.

-Members of the teaching faculty are expected to post and honor specific office hours each semester.
+Instructors are expected to post and honor specific office hours, typically at least one hour per class per week, each semester.
 Office hours should be posted in a conspicuous place.

 Leave Earnings and Usage

-The University has various types of leave benefits and programs.
-Leave guidelines are in accordance with applicable University rules and, for in-unit faculty, Article 17 (Leaves) of the BOT-UFF Agreement (http://dof.fsu.edu/).
+The University has various types of leave benefits and programs for salaried faculty members.
+Leave guidelines are in accordance with applicable University rules and, for in-unit faculty, Article 17 (Leaves) of the BOT-UFF Collective Bargaining Agreement.

 Sick Leave